Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Statements of principal results concerning regular ensembles

 \subsection{Modulus of continuity for ensemble curves}

-In order to infer Theorem~\ref{t.airynt}(2) from the first part of this theorem, we will develop some further understanding of ensemble curve regularity. \begin{definition} For $k \in \N$, $a,b \in \R$ with $a < b$, and an ensemble $E:\intint{k} \times [a,b] \to \R$, define the ensemble's modulus of continuity
+Here we reformulate the two parts of Theorem~\ref{t.airymodcon} in the regular ensemble language.
+The reformulation of the first part, Theorem~\ref{t.weakbound}, will also later permit us to verify Theorem~\ref{t.airynt}(2) from Theorem~\ref{t.airynt}(1). \begin{definition} For $k \in \N$, $a,b \in \R$ with $a < b$, and an ensemble $E:\intint{k} \times [a,b] \to \R$, define the ensemble's modulus of continuity

 \end{definition}